An Energy-Based View of Graph Neural Networks: Background and Prior Work

 In the work of \cite{energy}, it was noted that the softmax function can be changed in the following way: with typical machine learning classification, we are interested in a function $f_{\theta}(\vx)$, which maps the input data $\vx \in \mathbb{R}^{d} \rightarrow \mathbb{R}^k$ to $k$ real valued numbers, where $k$ is the number of classes, and $\theta$ are trainable parameters.
 When this is passed through a softmax function, this can be viewed as a conditional distribution of $y$ conditioned on $\vx$.
 In viewing this as a conditional distribution, we can also see that the joint distribution is given by normalization by the partition function.

 By marginalization of $y$, we have the probability density function of $\vx$:

 By viewing this as a Boltzmann distribution, the energy function is given as:

+An energy-based view of convolutional neural networks was given in the work of \cite{xie2016theory}, and applied to various tasks in subsequent works (\cite{xie2017synthesizing, xie2019learning}).
 Combining energy-based methods and graph neural networks has been explored in the works of \cite{cao2020energy} and \cite{ma2019genn}.
 In \cite{ma2019genn}, the energy is given as the sum over the node embeddings produced by a graph neural network normalized by the number of nodes, which is input into a multilayer perceptron and passed through a ReLU.
 In \cite{cao2020energy}, an analogy to the coulomb potential is used in designing a feature pooling mechanism.
 Our work focuses on extending the framework of \cite{energy} for GNNs and the exact approach is detailed in the following section.